Is this the most wellness-obsessed hotel in America?

 Since I was only staying for one night, there were a bunch of other menu items I didn't have the chance to test out, namely custom in-room guided meditations and a round of cryotherapy, which is when parts of your body are "frozen" with liquid nitrogen, supposedly because it helps you lose weight.
 I have yet to discover whether cryotherapy works or if it has any connection to sleep at all, but I do think I might rest more soundly if my love handles disappeared once and for all.

-The HGU (that would be a snappier way to say Hotel Grand Union) is on a Manhattan side street near Grand Central Terminal, which makes it ideal for business travelers and commuters who have an early flight to catch.
+The HGU is on a Manhattan side street near Grand Central Terminal, which makes it ideal for business travelers and commuters who have an early flight to catch.

 And while everything in Manhattan is about location, a hotel's convenient address might also make it loud as hell, thanks to being in a busy neighborhood or near a major roadway.
 Sure, blackout curtains and white noise machines are nice, but they can't fully drown out the realities of city life.